aiidalab/ansible-playbook-aiidalab-server/README.md

 Once finished, navigate to the IP address of your server.

+**Warning:** To keep things simple, this uses the [`FirstUseAuthenticator`](https://github.com/jupyterhub/firstuseauthenticator), which simply creates new JupyterHub users when they enter their username and password.
+In order to disable the creation of new users, uncomment the corresponding lines in the [`playbook.yml`](playbook.yml).

 ## Connecting to authentication services

-By default, the AiiDA lab server uses the `FirstUseAuthenticato r`, which simply creates new users upon first use.
+The `FirstUseAuthenticator` can be useful to get started but for production you may want to connect to an OAuth2 server for authentication.
 See the [OAuthenticator](https://github.com/jupyterhub/oauthenticator) for instructions on how to connect to external authentication services.

 ## Acknowledgements